Frequently Asked Questions

 Hemp is a non-psychoactive cannabis plant that has been traditionally grown commercially for fiber, oil, and seeds.
 Commercial hemp is planted very close to each other and produce very tall hemp plants that contains very little THC or CBD.
 Medicinal Hemp is planted further apart and become very bushy.
 These hemp plants contain less than .03% THC, but they do contain the same full spectrum of CBD that is found in medical marijuana.

-A: In Colorado, an employer did fire an employee for testing positive for marijuana after it became legal.
+A: An employer did fire an employee for testing positive for marijuana after it became legal.
 The company policy for a drug-free workplace held up in court, so you may want to consult your employer if you are to be subjected to random screens.

 Q: Will Hemp get me high or impair my judgment or ability to work or drive a car normally?

 A: CBD does not cause drowsiness.
 However some prople do feel drowsy the first couple of days using it.
 The reason for the drowisiness is if you are experiencing chronic symptoms chances are you are not getting quality sleep.
 Most people are sleep deprived and exhausted and do not even realize it because it has become our norm.
 Once you start a CBD regimen those symptoms that are preventing you from sleeping go away and you will feel sleepy because you are genuinely tired.
 After a few nights of quality sleep you will feel amazing and have more energy.
 Several people report having more energy, losing weight and several other positive health benefits.
 Hemp CBD will not impair your judgement.